How to Add a User to Sudoers on Linux Mint 22 and 21

 sudo usermod -aG sudo josh

 By default, sudo prompts for the current user’s password, not the root password.
-If sudo asks for the root password, the sudoers configuration may have been modified.
-Check that the sudo group has the correct permissions:
+If sudo asks for the root password, the sudoers configuration may include rootpw, targetpw, or runaspw.
+Use an account or recovery shell that can read sudoers.
+If you are already in a root shell, omit sudo from the grep commands.

 %sudo ALL=(ALL:ALL) ALL

 This line grants all sudo group members full privileges using their own password.
-If the line is missing or modified, you may need to restore the default sudoers file from a backup or live USB.
+If the line is missing, modified, or paired with a password-changing default, repair the file with visudo and validate the policy with sudo visudo -c before testing again.

 Some commands available to your regular user may not be found when using sudo because sudo resets the PATH environment variable for security.
 To run commands from non-standard locations with sudo, provide the full path: